Wandalen/wTools/module/experimental/implements/docs/feature/001_trait_implementation_check.md

 Two names are provided for the same behaviour: `implements` and `instance_of`.
 Both accept the same input form and produce identical output.
 The alias exists to serve callers who prefer the phrasing "is this value an instance of this trait" over "does this value implement this trait".

-The macro accepts compound trait bounds using the same syntax as Rust's where-clause bounds.
-Checking against multiple traits at once is supported by expressing them in conjunction.
+The macro accepts compound trait bounds expressed in conjunction.
+Checking against multiple traits at once is supported by expressing them together in a single bound.

 ### Cross-References